 NPCA continues to work to prevent new oil and gas development, particularly in areas that impair parks and park resources.
 The imminent threat of new oil and gas development, and the legacy threat that orphaned wells pose, threaten iconic park ecosystems and exacerbates the climate crisis.
-Orphaned and idle wells also contaminate groundwater, leak methane and other air pollutants that pose serious public health risks.
-These issue are especially prevalent in rural, Tribal and communities of color.
+Orphaned and idle wells also contaminate groundwater, leak methane and other air pollutants that pose serious public health risks, especially to rural, Tribal and communities of color.
+In the Four Corners, where huge concentrations of methane have led to the formation of a methane hotspot in the region, these adverse impacts are of particular concern.

 - A 2013 NPS study found that 88% of visitors found clean air to be extremely important and an important attribute meriting protection.
-A 2018 report on U.S. national park visitation found that visitation drops by at least 8% when park pollution is high. - Tens of thousands of people live in rural communities surrounding Dinosaur National Monument and Mesa Verde National Park.
-Living near orphaned wells puts many at risk from suffering life-long health impacts, including, but not limited to, asthma, eye/nose/throat irritation, frequent headaches, nausea, dizziness, and general fatigue.
+A 2018 report on U.S. national park visitation found that visitation drops by at least 8% when park pollution is high. - People and communities who live near orphaned wells may suffer from respiratory problems such as asthma, eye/nose/throat irritation, frequent headaches, nausea, dizziness and general fatigue.